-4.2.2 Exclusion periods for healthcare workers with acute infections
+4.2.2 Exclusion periods for healthcare workers with acute infections to the healthcare facility, healthcare workers should adhere to appropriate hand hygiene practices.

 41. It is good practice for healthcare workers and visitors to adhere to norovirus exclusion periods.